 Or just stroll through any neighborhood in Chicago, and you’ll find plenty of stellar alfresco spots, from charming sidewalk cafes to hidden garden patios.

 Chicago’s many lake and river cruises are a great way to see the city.
-Take a daytime river cruise to learn about our groundbreaking architecture orr set sail on a lakefront dinner cruise for dancing and dazzling views.
-On Memorial Day weekend, there are plenty of cruises and boat tour options on Lake Michigan and the Chicago River.
-Here are just a few:
+Take a daytime river cruise to learn about our city’s groundbreaking architecture or set sail on a lakefront dinner cruise for dancing and dazzling views.

-Catch a baseball game
+Catch a White Sox baseball game

 There’s no better place to spend a summer afternoon than one of Chicago’s iconic ballparks.

-Shop Memorial Day Sales
+Shop Memorial Day sales

 Gemini